GrandEchoWhiskey/harvard-cs50-game-projects/proj-00-pong/README.md

 </a></p>

 ### Description:
 Implemented simplest AI in a pong game.
+The AI is automaticly playing for player2, but it is possible to change one line of code to swap to PvP, AIvP, PvAI, or even AIvAI

 ### Getting Started:
 Export this directory using SVN.